chenhao-ye/VG101-Recitation-Class-Notes/RC-week13-Checklist.md

 int *pArr = new int[size];
 delete[] pArr;   // note the [] here
 ```
+- when you `new` an array, you should delete it by `delete[]`.
+Using only `delete` here will result in undefined behavior
 - Don't mix with `malloc` and `free`
 - Advantage of `new` over `malloc`
     - `new` is an C++ keyword (no library requirement), `malloc` is a library function
     - `new` will call the constructor, `malloc` will not
     - `new` will return appropreiate pointer type
+    - The intention behind `new` and `malloc` is different
+      - `malloc` is simply requing a piece of memory, so the parameter it requires is the number of bytes requred
+      - `new` is not simply requiring a piece of memory; it always do class construction, so it requires user to indicate the class

 ### Reference
 #### Reference Variable